Standard Operating Procedure · ATLAS Platform

 The export CSV includes a timestamp column.
 Use this to verify all sites are submitting data within expected windows.
 Gaps may indicate technical issues, coordinator absences, or site-level protocol deviations that require follow-up.

-8. IRB-Grade Data Export
+9. IRB-Grade Data Export and Dataset Lock

 The PI tier includes IRB-grade export headers — additional metadata columns added to the CSV that are not present in the standard Researcher export.